 The Chair of the committee recommends to the NLSA Board (who approves all committee appointments) 3-5 additional members for one-year appointments to the committee.
 Committee members shall be active referees, instructors, or assessors (or a member of NLSA Board, or appointed by the NLSA President).
-The chair of the NLSA technical committee, and the NLSA president also sit on the committee as ex-officio members.
+The NLSA president also sits on the committee as an ex-officio member.